 We shuffled slowly down the main ‘street’ (actually a sandstone gorge) marvelling at the edifices which leave you lost in wonder.

-I had my sights set on the facade of the Treasury in the early morning light as is glowed.
+Next day I had my sights set on the facade of the Treasury in the early morning light as is glowed.
+I sat and sketched.

 Access for the disabled and less confident walkers